newdexterity/Open-Biomanual-Manipulation-System/CAD/Torso_Clavicle_Unit/Readme.md

 * 10 X M4 Nuts

 # Notes
+## Motor Spacer (obmp-tcu-1143)

+This part requires heat inserts for reliable connection of the plates.
+Alternatively, a slot could be cut for inserting a nut instead.

 ## Ratchets (obmp-tcu-1181 & obmp-tcu-1182)

 obmp-tcu-1182 is the mirrored version of obmp-tcu-1181, when building, the mirrored parts can be made by changing the install orientation of the M2 screw.